underscoreio/essential-scala/src/pages/object-functional/monad-error-handling.md

 }
 ```

 There are still several problems with this approach.
-Firstly, there is no static check that we've doing error handling correctly.
-In Java we'd have to at least declare which exceptions our methods throw (generally considered a design mistake) but this is not the case in Scala.
+Firstly, there is no static check that we're doing error handling correctly.
+In Java we'd have to at least declare which exceptions our methods throw but this is not the case in Scala.
 Either way we're free to ignore this information (beyond annotating a method as `throws Exception` in Java) and carry on as if errors never occurred.

 More insidious is the case in a concurrent program.
 Here we often delegate work to threads we obtain from a pool (an `ExecutorService` for example).
 Remember that exceptions are propagated up the stack.
 When we hand off work to another thread its stack is not our stack!
 This means:

 1. We might not receive exceptions that happened in the delegated thread.
-2. Even if we do receive an exception, the stack trace is often useless for debugging as it often contains no context information (since it doesn't share the stack of the thread that invoked the worker thread).
+2. Even if we do receive an exception, the stack trace is often useless for debugging as it often contains little context information (since it doesn't share the stack of the thread that invoked the worker thread).

 Now we've seen the justification for a different method of error handling, let's set out our desiderata: